SAP-archive/teched2020-INT167/exercises/ex2/README.md

 1. Go to __General Settings__ of your gateway, and click the __Edge Console URL__.

 ```
-   __Important Note for Mac Users__ : Use the Safari browser for this part of the exercise.
-If you want to use any other browser make sure you import the server certificate into your Keychain Access app and modify the certificate trust to __Always Trust__
+   Important Note for Mac Users: Use the Safari browser for this part of the exercise.
+   If you want to use any other browser make sure you import the server certificate into your Keychain Access app
+   and modify the certificate trust to Always Trust
 ```
 <br>![](/exercises/ex1/images/Ex2_Step2_1.png)